A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend

 Amtrak (New York to Chicago)

 Amtrak is one of the best long-haul train services for travel.
-It offers a wide variety of options, including multiple classes of service, various seating options, and access to onboard entertainment and dining.
+It offers various options, including classes of service, various seating options, and access to onboard entertainment and dining.

 Amtrak trains also offer great deals on tickets on the Amtrak app, making it an affordable option for long-distance travel.
 The Amtrak train is a railway service that operates throughout the United States of America.

-The company has been in operation since 1971, and it is currently the only provider of long-distance intercity passenger rail service in the country.
+The company has been in operation since 1971 and is currently the only long-distance intercity passenger rail service provider in the country.
 Amtrak’s train route network includes 46 states and three Canadian provinces.

 California Zephyr (Los Angeles to San Francisco)